silichws/319FinalProject/README.md

 - Data can also be added with the same `/add` api.
 - This is done through the form that exists on the website in the Information/Data management page.

+## Adding A new Plant
+- When adding a new plant, a link to the image for the plant is required.
+To use a preset image use the link http://127.0.0.1:8081/images/snake.jpeg

 ## Additional set up
 - To add the data on it's own, a cronjob will be needed to gather the data.
 - Assuming your pi has a temperature reader set up, simply direct the cronjob to run however often you want to gather data to the cronjob.py file.